aabramenko/selenium-framework-skeleton/README.md

 ## Reports

-1. Allure report is available in the "test-results/allure-results/" folder
+1. Allure report is available in an appropriate folder
-2. ReportNG report is available in the "/test-results/surefire-reports/html/" folder
+2. ReportNG report is available in an appropriate folder

 ## How to run Jenkins locally